Smart bands, advanced health features and a new case design are all on Apple's mind.

 Another patent for the Apple Watch that’s been floating around for a long time is the idea of a flexible display that wraps around the wrist.

-Here, at least, you've got a bendable display that wraps around the wrist and a round face that flows into the display bands.
+Here, the bendable display wraps around the wrist, and a round face flows into the display bands.

-The patent was actually acquired by Apple and is a utility patent rather than a design one.
+Rather than being a design patent, this filing was acquired by Apple and is a utility patent.
 That utility is painted in a broad stroke, rather than pointing to something specific for the future.

 “Apple Watch is unlikely to ever have that specific design, but they could design a future watch with a wraparound display as they’ve hinted in a patent filing here,” Purcher says.